NOTE: Video shows the old version of Mailchimp User interface, but the screenshots in this page reflect the most recent version of Mailchimp UI.

 Synchronising the MailChimp Results into Workbooks

-The results from MailChimp can be pulled back into Workbooks to give you an overview of your Marketing Campaign on one platform.
+The results from MailChimp can be pulled back into Workbooks and displayed in the Statistics tab on the Marketing Campaign to give you an overview of your Marketing Campaign on one platform.
 For this to take place a script is required to run which processes this information from MailChimp into Workbooks.
 As with the previous script it is set to run every hour, however the frequency with which it runs can be changed to meet your requirements.
 To view or change the interval click Start > Configuration > Automation > Processes and select the process on the right called '_Sync mailchimp campaigns'.